 It’s easy to see why the River Birch tree is so popular—its unique, delicate bark naturally peels to expose beautiful flakes of cinnamon and it can be seen boosting the character of landscapes anywhere from the Deep South to the Great Lakes!

 The cinnamon-colored, peeling bark of this birch is what makes it a spectacular addition to landscapes in the winter.
-The River Birch features lustrous, medium-green leaves and it is the most borer resistant birch, meaning it is least likely to get torn by wood destroying organisms.
+The River Birch features lustrous, medium-green leaves and it is the most borer resistant birch.
+This means it is least likely to get torn by wood destroying organisms.

-River Birch fruit is a cone, a little over an inch long.
+River Birch fruit is cone shaped and a little over an inch long.
 The cone contains hairy seeds that travel by wind and water.
 This fast growing tree is the only spring-fruiting birch and the only native birch whose range includes the southeastern coastal plain.
-It grows best in USDA plant hardiness zones 4-9.
+It grows best in plant hardiness USDA zones 4-9.